IsaccBarker/Corporate/README.md

 name and the word above it must be on seperate lines.
 The seperation of the emails must be three newlines.
 See the below example.

+All emails must be sent later than the one that precedes them (see the "Date" field of the email), because this is email software that doesn't break the fabric of time and space.

 ```
 Subject: Project Delay (Payment Cluster Deployment)
 Original Recipient: N/A